lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 #### **Class Methods**

-> A **class method** is a method that is implemented on the class level.
+> A **class method** is implemented on the class level.
+> Therefore it can only use class- but not instance attributes or methods.
-> It can therefore only be called on the class and can not use instance attributes or methods.
+> It can only be called on the class, not on instances of that class.

 ![Class Method](./pictures/class-diagram/uml_class_diagram_class_method.svg)